 Next, resource managers set restoration goals (targets) that limit the amount of nutrients and bacteria in a waterbody.

-After restoration targets have been established, the department, in conjunction with local stakeholders, develops and implements a restoration plan to return the waterbody to healthy state.
+After restoration targets have been established, DEP, in conjunction with local stakeholders, develops and implements a restoration plan to return the waterbody to healthy state.
 These restoration plans include a comprehensive set of strategies such as permitted limits on pollutant discharge from wastewater facilities, implementation of urban and agricultural best management practices (BMPs), and a broad suite of conservation programs designed to achieve nutrient reductions.

 Each restoration plan can have several hundred projects identified to reduce nutrient inputs and restore water quality.

 Wastewater projects aimed at nutrient reduction include revision of permits, upgrades to wastewater treatment facilities, and/or redirection of wastewater discharges to reuse for irrigation and other water needs.
 Urban stormwater projects include, for example, "best management practices" for stormwater ponds.
 Local ordinances that result in reduced nutrient delivery to waterbodies (e.g., fertilizer ordinances) can be part of the plan as can public education efforts that promote Florida-friendly landscaping practices.

 All of these projects can occur at a variety of spatial scales including county-wide, city-wide, and within the boundaries of special districts.